omeka/Documentation/source/Reference/libraries/globals/format_date.rst

 .. include:: /Reference/libraries/globals/summary/format_date.rst

-.. php:function:: format_date(mixed $date, string $format = FFF)
+.. php:function:: format_date($date, $format = Zend_Date::DATE_MEDIUM)

     Format a date for output according to the current locale.

+    :type $date: mixed
-    :param mixed $date: Date to format.
+    :param $date: Date to format.
 If an integer, the date is intepreted as a Unix timestamp.
 If a string, the date is interpreted as an ISO 8601 date.
+    :type $format: string
-    :param string $format: Format to apply.
+    :param $format: Format to apply.
 See Zend_Date for possible formats.
 The default format is the current locale's "medium" format.
     :returns: string

 *****